evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ## Infotainment

-One type of sound system is available for the XPENG G9 AWD Performance.
+One type of sound system is available for the XPENG G9 RWD Long Range.
 With the , you get NULL amplifier channels and 24 speakers with a max system output of 1940 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.